We work on a genuine "No Win No Fee"

 But hearing the phrase doesn't mean you really understand it.
 So, do you really know what it means?
-Well, quite simply The "No Win No Fee" simply means that if the case is not won your lawyers will not charge you.
+Well, quite simply The "No Win No Fee" simply means that if the case is not won, your lawyers will should not charge you.

-It is Governments intention that you pay the success fee from your compensation.
-The Government introduced a cap that your lawyer can charge you for the success fee.
+It is the Government's intention that you pay the success fee from your compensation.
+The Government introduced a cap that your lawyer can charge you to cover the cost of the success fee.
 The cap is set at 25% (including VAT) of your compensation for your injury and past losses.
-It seems that lawyers in England and Wales lawyers have generally settled on charging you 25% (including VAT) of your compensation award for your injury and past financial losses.
+It seems that lawyers in England and Wales have generally settled on charging you 25% (including VAT) of your compensation award for your injury and past financial losses.

 What if you lose your claim?

-If you lose your claim you will not have to pay the lawyers fees.
-There are a few circumstances however where you may be required to pay your opponents fees.
-So, you should ask your lawyer who will pay your opponents fees, if for example you don't beat their (part 36) offer at a trial?
-Well, under the Court rules you could lose all your compensation in paying the other sides fees if you do not beat their offer.
+If you lose your claim, you will should not have to pay the lawyers' fees.
+There are a few circumstances, however, where you may be required to pay your opponent's fees.
+So, you should ask your lawyer who will pay your opponent's fees.
+For example, what if you don't beat a (part 36) offer at a trial?
+Well, under the Court rules, you could lose all your compensation in paying the other side's fees if you do not beat their offer.

-It used to be the case that your opponent would pay this fee if your claim was successful (the Insurance usually pays for itself if you lose your case).
+It used to be the case that your opponent would pay this fee if your claim was successful (the Insurance could pay for itself if you lose your case).

 So due to the April 2013 changes:

-If you have an applicable case you are BETTER OFF with THE INJURY LAWYERS more than ever before.
-Contact us now for FREE from a landline or mobile on 0800 634 75 75 to speak to one of our expert claims team or fill out the below form and we will call you back at a time suitable for yourself.
+Contact us now for FREE from a landline or mobile on 0800 634 7575 to speak to one of our expert claims team or fill out the below form and we will call you back at a time suitable for yourself.